 A: You’re quite correct in your use of “peruse.”
-It’s true that the most commonly accepted meaning is to read thoroughly.
-But in the last decade or so [see our note at the end], the sense in which you use the word—to skim through, glance at, or briefly consult—has made great gains.
-It’s become acceptable in many standard dictionaries and hovers on the edge of respectability in others.
+It’s true that the most commonly accepted meaning today is to read thoroughly.
+But in the last decade or so [see our note at the end], the sense in which you use the word—to skim through, glance at, or briefly consult—has seen a revival and has made great gains.
+It’s considered acceptable in many standard dictionaries and hovers on the edge of respectability in others.

 First, some history.
 “Peruse” comes from an old word in Middle English, “perusen,” which meant to use up.

 The Oxford English Dictionary’s earliest reference dates to the late 15th century, when the word meant to go through or examine a number of things one by one, or to use up or wear out something.
 It has meant to read thoroughly or examine in detail since the early 16th century.

 But that’s not all it has meant.
 As the OED adds, the verb has also been used to mean “to look over briefly or superficially; to browse,” as well as simply “to read.”

 Oxford notes that despite the claims of some modern dictionaries and usage guides, “peruse has been a broad synonym for read since the 16th cent., encompassing both careful and cursory reading.”

 “The implication of leisureliness, cursoriness, or haste is therefore not a recent development,” the dictionary adds.

 The OED’s citations include this quotation by Samuel Johnson, from The Idler (1759): “Whatever is common is despised.
 Advertisements are now so numerous that they are very negligently perused.”